Equality of the wobbly and shaky loci: Introduction

-In Section \ref{sec:criteria} we define the notion of a strongly very stable parabolic bundle (respectively, very stable), that is, a parabolic bundle admitting no non-zero strongly parabolic Higgs field (resp. no nilpotent parabolic Higgs field).
-Paralleling the case of vector bundles, we find: \begin{proposition*}[Propositions \ref{prop:st_vs_iff_proper} and \ref{prop:vs_iff_proper}] Let $\Ee$ be a stable parabolic bundle, and let $h_{\Ee,nilp}$ ($h_{\Ee,st}$) be the restriction of the Hitchin map to $\Vn$ (resp. $\Vst$).
+In Section \ref{sec:criteria} we define the notion of a strongly very stable parabolic bundle (respectively, very stable), that is, a parabolic bundle admitting no non-zero strongly parabolic Higgs field (resp. no non-zero nilpotent parabolic Higgs field).
+Paralleling the case of vector bundles \cite{L}, we prove: \begin{lemma*}[Lemma \ref{lm:vs_is_stable}] Let $\Ee$ be parabolic of type $(\Pp,\alpha)$.
+If it is strongly very stable, then it is $\alpha$-stable.
+In particular, if it is very stable, then it is $\alpha$-stable. \end{lemma*} We note that this fact is implicit in the assertion in \cite[\S5.4]{DPHecke} that all results from \cite{L} adapt to the strongly parabolic setup in virtue of \cite{BiswasOrbi,Borne}.
+We hereby include a detailed proof of the aforementioned lemma, improving a result by \cite{SWW} (see Remark \ref{rk:SWW}).

+Similarly, the following result extends \cite[Theorem 1]{PP} to the parabolic setup. \begin{theorem*}[Theorems \ref{thm:st_vs_iff_proper} and \ref{thm:vs_iff_proper}] Let $\Ee$ be a stable parabolic bundle, and let $h_{\Ee,nilp}$ (respectively $h_{\Ee,st}$) be the restriction of the Hitchin map to $\Vn$ (resp. $\Vst$).
 Then,

-\end{proposition*} It is worth noting that finiteness follows from very stability as a corollary of \cite[Lemma 1.3]{Hacen}.
-Moreover, in the case of nilpotent Higgs fields, properness of $h_{\Ee,nilp}$ is equivalent to properness of $h_{\Ee}:=h_{\Pp,\alpha}|_{\VE}$ (cf. Proposition \ref{prop:vs_iff_proper}).
+\end{theorem*} It is worth noting that finiteness follows from very stability as a corollary of \cite[Lemma 1.3]{Hacen}, of which we provide an alternative elementary proof.
+Moreover, in the case of nilpotent Higgs fields, properness of $h_{\Ee,nilp}$ is equivalent to properness of $h_{\Ee}:=h_{\Pp,\alpha}|_{\VE}$ (cf. Theorem \ref{thm:vs_iff_proper}).

 An immediate corollary is the fact that if $\Ee$ is strongly very stable, then $V_{\Ee,st}$ is a Lagrangian multisection of the restriction $h_{\Pp,\alpha, st}$ of the Hitchin map (Corollary \ref{cor:lagrangian_multi}) to the strongly parabolic leaf.
-This was remarked in the usual setup in \cite[Corollary 7.3]{FGOP}.
-A similar result holds for $h_{\Ee,nilp}$, except that in that case it will be Lagrangian for a symplectic leaf possibly of lower dimension than the regular nilpotent (Corollary \ref{cor:multisection_nilp}).
+This was shown in the usual setup in \cite[Corollary 7.3]{FGOP}.
+A similar result holds for $h_{\Ee,nilp}$, except that in that case it will be Lagrangian in a symplectic leaf possibly of lower dimension than the regular nilpotent (Corollary \ref{cor:multisection_nilp}).
+Finally, Lemma \ref{lm:wobbly} characterises the strong wobbly locus in terms of intersections of irreducible components of the nilpotent cone in the moduli space of strongly parabolic Higgs bundles with the moduli space of parabolic bundles.

-Section \ref{sec:WandShaky} explains the relation between wobbliness and shakiness.
-From Propositions \ref{prop:st_vs_iff_proper} and \ref{prop:vs_iff_proper} we find the following: \begin{corollary*}[Corollary \ref{cor:W=S}] There is an equality between the wobbly locus and the shaky locus.
-The same holds for the strongly wobbly and the strongly shaky loci. \end{corollary*} In the vector bundle setup, shakiness of wobbly bundles has been known since \cite{L, BNR}, and follows from similar arguments to those of \cite[\S 4.1]{BNR}.
-The proof of this fact can be adapted to the parabolic setup, with a bit of extra work for nilpotent parabolic Higgs bundles given the existence of different leaves and images of the Hitchin map, which is the new contribution of Proposition \ref{prop:vs_iff_proper}.